 Porous bones is a diagnosis closely related to early stages of osteoporosis and is also commonly called osteopenia.
 Abnormal bone porosity will create weak bones which are more susceptible to fracture and general degeneration due to age and physical activity.
 Bone porosity issues are influenced by genetic factors, but can usually be prevented through a proper diet, exercises and pharmaceutical treatment.

 Porosity is a relative condition, since every person demonstrates different levels of natural bone density.
 Women naturally have less dense bones than men and older people have less dense bones than younger.
 The degree of porosity which may be deemed problematic is not always an objective criterion, but more of a subjective one based on age, gender, lifestyle, physical condition and other factors.

-This discussion explains the importance of maintaining proper bone density in order to ward off pain and dysfunction.
+This discussion explains the importance of maintaining proper bone density in order to ward off pain and dysfunction later in life.

 Porosity issues occur due to several reasons, including genetic predisposition, a lack of certain dietary and nutrition components, including calcium, magnesium and vitamin D, and a lack of skeletal-loading exercise.

 Most porosity concerns can be prevented by following a healthy diet and exercise routine throughout life.

 Many people do not worry about bone porosity until they already have problems, making treatment difficult and prevention far too late to consider.
 However, it is never too late to increase the health and strength of your bones, since new drugs have made effective treatment possible for even severe cases of porosity.

 The time to think about porosity problems is when you are young and healthy.
 By maintaining your overall health and wellness through a nutritional diet and well designed exercise plan, you can reduce or eliminate the chances for many troublesome health issues later in life.